Blnoseworthy/424-web-example/README.md

 This section will be different on the conflictbranch

 ## Method
-How will we resolve this conflict, since the "base" now has a conflict in it?
+How will we resolve this conflict, since the "base" now has a conflict in it ?

 ## Welcome to GitHub Pages